shippingsoon/Synesthesia-Symphony/readme.md

 The backend is coded in Node.js.
 I used Expressjs and a <a href="http://docs.sequelizejs.com/en/latest/">promised based ORM</a> for my <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">Model View Controller</a> framework.
 I used this MVC framework to implement a <a href="https://en.wikipedia.org/wiki/Representational_state_transfer">RESTful</a> JSON API.
 Mocha and <a href="https://github.com/shouldjs/should.js">Shouldjs</a> was used for unit testing.
 MySQL Workbench was used to generate the EER models.

-Word count tells me that the source code is approaching <b>8000</b> lines of code.

 #### Installation: